Jeep Wrangler Rubicon 392 V8 Spied In Production Spec On The Road

 The concept also had a two-inch suspension lift and monotube Fox shocks.
 Unfortunately, it's hard to identify whether these parts are on this prototype.
 The ride height doesn't look higher than a normal Rubicon, though.

 According to a rumor, the Jeep plant in Toledo, Ohio, has built around 30 prototypes of the Rubicon 392.
 An official debut date for the production-spec vehicle is still a mystery, though.
+The sooner it arrives; the sooner the new model can fight against the Ford Bronco.

 The prospect of a V8-powered Wrangler is still odd.
 Company execs were adamant that shoving an eight-cylinder engine into the bay was impossible.
 The bigger mill didn't leave enough crush space for the SUV to be safe in a collision.
 For the concept, Jeep said the engineers modified the frame and engine mounts to fit the powerplant.